 - Absence of built-in formulas for Nimbus tables.
 You can’t add complex formulas to your tables like in Excel or Google Sheets.

 You can make great use of Nimbus Note and surely replace Microsoft OneNote with it.
-The app is perfect for collaborative work from anywhere in the world.
+This alternative is perfect for collaborative work from anywhere in the world.
 It is also great for personal use and professional organization of your work with clients.
 Nimbus Note is sleek, convenient, and secure to use — try it and its functions yourself!

 If you want to know all the differences between OneNote and Nimbus Note, have a look at our comparison table right here.